 The Zoo (plus so much more) in Brookfield

-While the Brookfield Zoo is famously home to one of America’s (and Illinois’) largest zoos, there’s much worth discovering in this suburb of Chicago, from outdoor recreation and adventure to family fun, culture and dining.
+While Brookfield is famously home to one of America’s (and Illinois’) largest zoos, there’s much worth discovering in this suburb of Chicago, from outdoor recreation and adventure to family fun, culture and dining.

 Brookfield IL lies between Salt Creek and the Des Plaines River, a little over 3 square miles with 26th and 47th streets, and First and 25th avenues forming its boundaries.
 (Its suburban neighbors include Riverside, La Grange Park, North Riverside, Western Springs and Westchester.)